lanl/APPFL/runtime/README-heapobj.txt

 payload[1]..payload[payload[0]] are the free vars

-FUNCONT
+FUNCONT - IGNORE FOR NOW, not yet implemented
                                | payload
 -----------------------------------------------------------------------------
 | infoPtr | objType |          | single free var                            |
 -----------------------------------------------------------------------------

-NOTE: IGNORE FOR NOW, not implemented objType = FUNCONT infoPtr->objType = FUN payload[0] is the sole free var (the function to be applied), i.e. is the only root.
+objType = FUNCONT infoPtr->objType = FUN payload[0] is the sole free var (the
+function to be applied), i.e. is the only root.
 NOT CORRECT?  should be all other args not currently being evaluated?